Scanning gate microscopy of nonretracing electron-hole trajectories in a normal-superconductor junction: Results

-The electron incident from the normal lead propagates through the QPC, whose potential is controlled by the $V_g$ voltage; then Andreev reflects at the superconducting contact; and finally the resulting hole is scattered back to the original normal lead.
+The electron incident from the normal lead propagates through the QPC, whose potential is controlled by the $V_g$ voltage; then Andreev reflects at the superconducting contact; and finally, the resulting hole is scattered back to the original normal lead.
 The inset of Fig. \ref{fig:zero energy}(a) shows a typical conductance curve versus gate voltage \cite{QPC_note}, where conductance is amplified by the Andreev reflection and quantized with plateaus in multiples of $4e^2/h$.
-For the following calculations we choose the value $V_g$ so that the resulting conductance is $2e^2/h$---at the first step---when a single branched flow is expected \cite{Electroninterferometer}.
+For the following calculations, we choose the value $V_g$ so that the resulting conductance is $2e^2/h$---at the first step---when a single lobe in the SGM map is expected \cite{Electroninterferometer}.

 In the map of Fig. \ref{fig:zero energy}(a) we show the change of the conductance (difference between the conductance obtained in the presence of the tip and the conductance obtained in the absence of the tip) when the system is scanned by the SGM tip.
-On the map, pronounced fringes due to self-interference of the quasiparticles are present.
+On the map, pronounced radial fringes due to self-interference of the quasiparticles are present.